Skip to table of contents

 Goals of Meetings

-*Provide guidance in areas of clinical skills, or those needing attention or development (refer to clinical evaluation forms “A” or “N”)
+• Provide guidance in areas of clinical skills, or those needing attention or development (clinical evaluation forms “A” or “N”)

 Meeting requirements

-*Mandatory meetings will be scheduled by the student twice per semester
+• Mandatory meetings will be scheduled by the student

 NOTE: Email will not be utilized for the mentoring session.

-All information pertaining to clinic (including specific rotation information) can be found in the associated clinic course on D2L.
+All information pertaining to clinic (including specific rotation information) can be found in the associated clinic course on Canvas.

 DH1 and DH2 Clinical Evaluation Criteria

 The DH1 and DH2 Clinical Evaluation Criteria documents are utilized to measure clinical performance when providing patient care.
-The established criteria categorize the student performance utilizing a C (Competent), A (Needs Attention), and N (Needs Development).
-For those students receiving a determined number of Ns in the same category, remediation is required with the assigned clinic faculty member and may occur in the clinic session where the error occurred.
+The established criteria categorize the student's performance utilizing a C (Competent), A (Needs Attention), and N (Needs Development).
+For those students receiving a determined number of N's or A's in the same category, remediation is required with the assigned clinic faculty member and may occur in the clinic session where the error occurred.
 Those students will also receive a point deduction in their overall course grade.

 DH1s –